RokasEl/simgen/docs/tutorials/zndraw_integration.md

 - **Hydrogenate**: Adds hydrogen atoms to the active structure.
 - **Relax**: Uses a pretrained MACE force field to relax/optimize the active structure after hydrogenation.

+Clicking "Run modifier" will perform the selected action on the active structure.

 #### Generation Settings

 - **Num Steps**: Controls diffusive steps taken during generation.
 Higher values result in slower generation.
 50 is a good starting point.